katpavan/katpavan.github.io/about.markdown

 ## Mori Finance

-My current focus is bringing [Mori Finance](https://mori.finance) to production (currently testnet).
-Mori is a DeFi volatility yield protocol bringing covered calls to Solana for the first time.
-It enables high-yield generation, with minimum risk, accessible to everyone—enabling any user to earn upfront premium yield by setting a price they're willing to sell higher.
+I founded [Mori Finance](https://mori.finance) in 2026.
+Mori allows for covered calls to be sold natively on the Solana blockchain to market makers.
+Users choose their token, choose a date and a price to sell higher and collect USDC upfront.

 <!--
 ## AI Web3